 - a.
-Advising on risk management and reviewing the risk register. - Reviewing the performance of the Company auditor and recommending re-appointment if appropriate. - c.
+Advising on risk management, including APP risks on an annual basis and reviewing the risk register. - b.
+Reviewing the performance of the Company auditor and recommending re-appointment if appropriate. - c.
 Reviewing the draft financial statements and any issues arising. - d.
-Monitoring the internal control system and recommending any actions for improvement. - e.
+Monitoring the internal control system and recommending any actions for improvement.

+- e.
 Advising the Board on internal audit and overseeing internal audit appointments and work. - f.
 Providing assurance to the Board on the use of grant funding covering the use of funds, propriety and value for money. - g.
 Advising on student value for money. - h.
-Overseeing the College's approach to fraud and irregularity.
+Overseeing the College's approach to fraud and irregularity. - i.

-i.
 Providing assurance to the Board that the College will ensure regularity, propriety and value for money.